 This film has all the ingredients for a horror film from the intricacies of the plot to a Carpenter composed soundtrack.
 The film has a dream cast all with fame related to this genre to the director in John Carpenter, a name now synonymous for directing tales of suspense laden horror.
 Barbeau is sassy, sexy and gutsy as our female protagonist in this movie.
 Her sultry voice used for the radio got the attention of the fishermen.

 And she may well have captivated those undead ones with it too, had she tried.
 It was a nice touch that she was a single mum, with her looking out for her son, Andy, especially as the story turned darker.
 Although at times the story almost was predictable, her acting as she became more and more frantic with her isolation at the lighthouse kept you in suspense as her concerns for her boy and his safety.
 And she easily would win my vote as a memorable 80s movie’s mum.

 It was also a welcome touch where the lead characters each got a wee origin story before their stories merged together.
 As the leads stories became intertwined with each other, it gave us more of a sense of a community against these strange events.
 The use of Stevie’s radio show to advise the townspeople of events and happening, added to your fear as you felt uncertain that her fears for others would be heard and for possible repercussions.

-This especially with Barbeau’s character in isolation in the later lighthouse scenes and young Andy at home with a babysitter as the fog grew closer.
+This was especially with Barbeau’s character in isolation in the later lighthouse scenes and young Andy at home with a babysitter as the fog grew closer.
 The set up to frightening events at the lighthouse also paid off, with her journey to her studio shown in less frightening situations.
 This knowledge adding more suspense when these happenings took place.
 This reminded me of Shutter Island (2010) where another lighthouse added to the fear for the protagonist in the story.